This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Garlic cloves: You can use freshly minced or jarred

-- Chicken broth: Low-sodium chicken broth will allow you salt the greens to taste later.
+- Chicken broth: Low-sodium chicken broth will allow you to salt the greens to taste later.
+If you prefer, you can use vegetable broth.

 - Red pepper flakes: Add these if you like spicy greens.
 Otherwise, you can omit the pepper.